Easy Sauerkraut from Chinese Cabbage

 Why wait for the fall cabbages to be ready in your garden when baby bok choy or suey choy, two oriental cabbages, can be harvested in just 45 days from planting?
 Since these oriental greens are fast growing, they are ready to use in mild-tasting ferments, when other garden vegetables are just getting started.

 Baby bok choy has succulent stalks and leafy tops.
 When you pound them with a kraut pounder, they juice down a lot.
-So while this sauerkraut from Chinese cabbage recipe calls for eight cups of chopped baby bok choy, it will only be three to four cups of finished kraut, inside the jar.
-You can also use suey choy, full-size bok choy or a combination for this recipe.
+So while this sauerkraut from the Chinese cabbage recipe calls for eight cups of chopped baby bok choy, it will only be three to four cups of finished kraut, inside the jar.
+You can also use suey choy, full-size bok choy, or a combination for this recipe.

 How to Make Sauerkraut from Chinese Cabbage